 There's no evidence that there's any wrongdoing.

-There's none will no, no, and that's Hannity on Fox.
+No, no, that's Hannity on Fox.

 Don't believe Hannity on Fox.